neallseth/eth-reader/README.md

 /api/transaction-count/<address || ens>
 ```
 ### resolveENS
 *Looks up the address of name.
-If the name is not owned, or does not have a Resolver configured, or the Resolver does not have an address configured, null is returned.*
+If the name is not owned, or does not have a Resolver configured, null is returned.*
 ```
 /api/resolve-ens/<ens>
 ```